-ENGINEER'S CERTIFICATE "I certify that this plan for erosion and sediment control represents a practical and workab plan based on my personal knowledge of the site conditions and that it was prepared in accordance with the requirements of the Howard Soil Conservation District."
+ENGINEER'S CERTIFICATE "I certify that this plan for erosion and sediment control represents a practical and workable plan based on my personal knowledge of the site conditions and that it was prepared in accordance with the requirements of the Howard Soil Conservation District."

-CHARLES V. CROVO, SR. 5ignature of Engineer BUILDER/DEVELOPER'S CERTIFICATE "I/We certify that all development and construction will be done according to this plan. for sediment and erosion control and that any responsible personnel involved in the construction project will have a Certificate of Attendance at a Department of the Environment Approved Training Program for the Control of Sediment and Erosion before beginning the project.
-I also authorize periodic on-site inspection by the Howard Soil Conservation District 8-12-03 Signature of Develope
+EARL D. COLLINS DEVELOPER'S CERTIFICATE I/We certify that all development and construction will be done according to this plan for sediment and erosion control and that any responsible personnel involved in the

+Conservation District."
+Signature of Developer MARRY BOWIE 1-3-07

-This development plan is approved for soil erosion and sediment control by THE HOWARD SOME CONSERVATION DISTRICT.
-OWNER/DEVELOPER/BUILDER
+J. D.A.-Natural Resourcesym Conservation Service This development plan is approved for soil erosion and sediment control by the HOWARD SOIL CONSERVATION DISTRICT.